cyrozap/sendgmail/README.md

     *   Follow the steps in the **Authorize credentials for a desktop application** section.
-However, set the application type to *Web application* (i.e. instead of *Desktop app*) and then add `https://google.github.io/gmail-oauth2-tools/html/oauth2.dance.html` as an authorised redirect URI.
+However, set the application type to *Web application* (i.e. instead of *Desktop app*) and then add `http://localhost:8080/oauth2callback` as the authorised redirect URI.

+        Using that URI will enable the local callback server in `sendgmail`, which will save you from having to copy and paste the authorisation code.
+If you can't use port 8080, you can set the port to any other value so long as `sendgmail -setup` can listen on it.
+You can also set a loopback IP (like `127.0.0.1` or `[::1]`) as the host instead of `localhost`, if you prefer.

+        If you need to run `sendgmail -setup` on a different computer from the one that your browser is on, set `https://google.github.io/gmail-oauth2-tools/html/oauth2.dance.html` as
+        the authorised redirect URI.
 This is necessary for seeing the authorisation code on a page in your browser.

     *   When you download the credentials as JSON, create the